 There are opportunities for a varied career within hydrogeology, both in the UK and overseas.
 Career progression is dependent on skills and ability, but can be fast within groundwater specialisms.
-You will need to regularly undertake a range of continuing professional development (CPD) opportunities.
+You’ll need to regularly undertake a range of CPD opportunities.

 It's possible to progress into team leader positions that involve making decisions about planning and use of resources, as well as managing people.
 Opportunity for technical progression is significant and leads to a specialist role, sharing knowledge and experience of a specific aspect of geoscience with colleagues.